se-edu/se-book/processModels/introduction/sequentialModels/outcomes.md

-:trophy: Can explain what are sequential models :one:
+:trophy: Can explain sequential models :one: